Caltech-AMBER/obelisk/README.md

     ```
     bash scripts/install_sys_deps.sh
     ```
+    This will prompt you to confirm changes to your local filesystem.
+To auto-accept the installations, use the `-y` flag.
+To source the base ROS installation in the `~/.bashrc` without prompting, use the `--source-ros` flag.
+To not source it without prompting, use the `--no-source-ros` flag.

     If you have run the initial setup script with the `--obk-aliases` flag, then running
     ```
     obk-build